The Role of a Client-Side Project Manager & Why ERP Projects Need One

-Whether your organization is implementing an entire enterprise resource planning (ERP) system, or just adding individual applications, there’s one person you need on your side.
+Whether your organization is migrating your enterprise resource planning (ERP) system to the cloud, or adding individual applications, there’s one person you need on your side during the process.
 That’s the client-side project manager (PM)

 The client-side PM is a vital contributor, no matter the size and scope of your project.
 This role represents the client’s interests; ensures directives and priorities are kept in focus; works closely with the project team to drive work forward; and facilitates communication from the client’s perspective about the desired project direction.